The Rules and Regulations for Candidates

 COUNCIL COMPOSITION AND SALARY

-Five Council members are elected at-large for staggered, four-year terms.
-The election is non-partisan, and is held in November of odd-numbered years.
+Five Council members are elected at-large for overlapping, four-year terms.
+The election is non-partisan, and is held in November of even numbered years.
 Once seated, Council members themselves elect the Mayor and Vice Mayor for a term of one year.
 Meetings are typically held the first and third Tuesday of each month beginning at 6:45 p.m. usually lasting until 11:00 p.m.
 Council members typically spend 20-40 hours each week on their responsibilities.

 City Council Ordinance 06-1985 set Council member salaries at $730.24 per month.
 Members also receive medical, dental, vision, and life insurance benefits, and may qualify for Public Employee Retirement System (PERS) benefits.

 All candidates are given the State’s Code of Fair Campaign Ethics and may voluntarily choose to sign that form and file it with the City Clerk.
-Violations of this form are reported to The The Fair Political Practices Commission at 1-800-561-1861
+Violations of this form are reported to the Fair Political Practices Commission at 1-800-561-1861.

 Candidates and seated Council members file a number of mandatory and voluntary documents.
 They include but are not limited to the following: